Universal Tuner 2.3 NEW

 Figure 2-2: Tuner mini window

-If you want to change the input or output to another device, please use Apple′s System Preferences.
-If the device is not detected properly by Universal Tuner, please press the Check Input Device-button.
+If you want to change the input or output to another device, please use Apple's System Settings.
+If the device is not detected properly by Universal Tuner, please press the Check Input Device button.

-Set the Input Channel to the input channel of your audio interface.
-If your interface is shown correctly and you play a tone you should see the signal on the Input peak meter.
+Set the Input Channel to match the input channel of your audio interface.
+If your interface is recognized correctly and you play a tone, you should see the signal on the Input peak meter.

 Hint: Use the trackpad or the scroll wheel of your mouse to adjust the sliders or the concert pitch.